rotorflight/rotorflight-firmware/docs/SITL/Readme.md

     $ python betaflight_bridge.py
     ```

-    You must start RealFlightBridge in Windows **before**  start the betaflight SITL.
+    You must start RealFlightBridge in Windows **before**  start the rotorflight SITL.

-3. Start BetaFlight SITL.
+3. Start rotorflight SITL.
     First you need to get the Windows' IP in WSL.
     In WSL entering
     ```bash